 give you holes

 plug the roots into the reduced expression to get the holes' second coordinates

 (and mark them on the graph with hollow circles).

 give you horizontal intercepts

-each one is a point on the horizontal axis (which should be a solid dot).
+these are points on the horizontal axis (which should be solid dots).

 - If you perform long division (or a shortcut)

 this is the formula for the other asymptote,